jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I'm the attending physician.
 I take charge.
 The bullet is lodged somewhere in his abdomen.
 I need to find it.
 I've been a surgeon for thirty years.
 I know wounds.
 I will save the president.
 He is a war hero.
 A good man.

 I insert my finger into the wound.
 Probe for the bullet.
 Can't find it.
 Another doctor tries.
 Then another.
 We take turns.
-"We must find the bullet Dr. Bliss", others agree with me.
+"We must find the bullet, Dr. Bliss", others agree with me.

 The president develops fever.